sreejitapanda/Power-bi-Dashboard-on-Amazon-Prime-Analysis/README.md

 The dashboard shows approximately 80.44K cast/people records associated with the content.
 3.These KPI cards provide an immediate overview of the size of the content catalog and its associated cast information
 ---
-**Dashboard Visualizations**
+## Dashboard Visualizations
 ---
-1. Top 5 Titles by IMDb Score
+* 1. Top 5 Titles by IMDb Score
 A horizontal bar chart displays the top five titles based on IMDb score.
 This visual helps identify the highest-rated content in the dataset and makes it easy to compare ratings between the leading titles.
 The chart is interactive and can change based on applied dashboard filters.

-2. Titles Released per Year
+* 2. Titles Released per Year
 A time-series chart shows the number of titles released across different years.
 The visual separates:Movies,Shows
 It helps to identify changes in content production over time and highlights periods where the number of releases increased significantly.

-3. Count of Roles – Actor vs Director
+* 3. Count of Roles – Actor vs Director
 A donut chart presents the distribution of recorded roles.
 The dashboard compares:Actor,Director
 It shows overview of how the people associated with the content are distributed across major role categories.

-4. Distribution of Age Certifications
+* 4. Distribution of Age Certifications
 A funnel-style/bar visualization shows the distribution of content across different age certifications.
 Examples of certifications visible in the dashboard include: R,PG-13,PG,G etc.
 This helps understand the audience categories targeted by the available content.

-5. Average IMDb Score – Movies vs Shows
+* 5. Average IMDb Score – Movies vs Shows
 A column chart compares the average IMDb score between movies and shows.
 This visual provides a quick way to understand how the two content types perform in terms of average viewer ratings.

-6. Average Runtime – Movies vs Shows
+* 6. Average Runtime – Movies vs Shows
 A column chart compares the average runtime of movies and TV shows.
 This helps identify differences in typical content length between the two formats.

-7. Content Type Distribution
+* 7. Content Type Distribution
 A chart is included to show the overall distribution of content types in the dataset.
 The main categories are: Movies,Shows
 This allows users to understand the composition of the Amazon Prime catalog.

-8.Interactive Filters
+* 8.Interactive Filters
 The dashboard includes interactive slicers that allow users to explore the data dynamically.

-9.Content Type
+* 9.Content Type
 Users can filter the dashboard by: Movie,Show,Genre
 ---
-**Key Insights**
+## Key Insights
-Based on the dashboard:
+* Based on the dashboard:
 1.The analyzed catalog contains 8,721 titles.
 2.The dataset contains approximately 80.44K cast/people records.
 3.The highest-rated titles can be quickly identified using the Top 5 IMDb Score visual.